 With the exception of Division A, Title III, NASAA opposes the remaining titles in H.R.
 2799 as outlined in Appendices A, B, and C to this letter.
 As explained in NASAA's recent testimony before the HFSC, NASAA strongly believes that policies aimed at boosting the private markets and weakening the disclosure regime central to the public markets will not result in more public offerings by well-run businesses.
-To the contrary, the results likely will be larger private securities markets that expose retail and institutional investors and the public alike to the direct and indirect consequences of fraud and scams that have metastasized in the opacity of these markets.
-Moreover, these larger, dark markets may have systemic consequences for our financial markets and undermine our management of financial markets stability.39
+To the contrary, the results likely will be larger private securities markets that expose retail and institutional investors and the public alike to the direct and indirect consequences of fraud and scams that have metastasized in the opacity of these markets and undermine our management of financial markets stability.